I used to believe in “self-acceptance”. That I could “just accept myself” if I focused on it. I tried in a variety of ways, but it never worked…

 "Negative feelings will be harmful!"

-These were some of the blocks holding me back from feeling as I wanted.
+Oh!
+These were some blocks holding back the state I wanted.

-4. I chose how I wanted to address the blocks: Was there a way I could feel my feelings and get more of the benefits and less of the harms?
-In this case:
+4. I chose how I wanted to integrate the blocks: Was there a way I could both feel my feelings and get more of the benefits and less of the harms?
+Here:

 I wanted feeling my feelings to mean bringing me into greater alignment with what I find meaningful.